 - Manchu Language – They wanted the Manchu people to keep the Manchu language.
-They urged the Manchu children be given an Manchurian education.
+They urged the Manchu children be given a Manchurian education.

-- Discouraged Intermarriage – The Manchu emperors also discouraged the Manchu and Han Chinese to intermarry.
-They Emperors wanted to keep the Manchu population as ethniclaly “pure” as possible.
+- Discouraged Intermarriage – The Manchu emperors also discouraged the Manchu and Han Chinese from intermarrying.
+The Emperors wanted to keep the Manchu population as ethnically “pure” as possible.

-- Social Intregraton – They discouraged any type of social intregraton between the Han Chinese and Manchu.
-They wanted the Manchu to only socalize with the Manchurian population and not the Han Chinese.
+- Social Integration – They discouraged social integration between the Han Chinese and Manchu.
+They wanted the Manchu to only socialize with the Manchurian population, not the Han Chinese.

-The truth is that the Manchurian Qing Dynasty’s efforts to keep the Manchurians separated from the Han Chinese later proved to be almost fruitless.
+The fact is that the Manchurian Qing Dynasty’s efforts to separate the Manchurians from the Han Chinese later proved almost fruitless.
 The Manchu ethnic group, more than many other ethnic groups in China, has assimilated with the Han Chinese.

-After the fall of the Qing Dynasty, the Manchus began to adopt the Chinese language and customs quickly and intermarry with the Han Chinese.
+After the fall of the Qing Dynasty, the Manchus quickly adopted the Chinese language and customs and intermarried with Han Chinese.
 Today few people speak the Manchu language.

 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 What Is The Difference Between Manchu, Mongols, And Han Chinese People?

-The Manchu people are traditionally from Northeastern China, and they traditionally speak a language called Manchurian.
-The Mongol people mainly live in Mongolia and Inner Mongolia in China.
+The Manchu people are traditionally from Northeastern China and traditionally speak a language called Manchurian.
+The Mongol people mainly live in Mongolia and in Inner Mongolia in China.
 They speak the Mongolian language.

 On the other hand, the Han Chinese are the major ethnic group in China, Hong Kong, Taiwan, and Singapore.
 There are many dialects of Chinese spoken, but the significant dialects are Mandarin Chinese and Cantonese.